Citrix Provisioning (Citrix Hypervisor, VMware, Hyper-V, Nutanix)

 The information you need for the Citrix Provisioning connector configuration includes.

-Name: A useful name to help identify and keep track of this connector configuration.
+- Config Name: A useful name for identifying and keeping track of this connector configuration.

 Console: The name of the Citrix Provisioning server on which the App Layering agent is deployed.
 This is the server to which the Personal vDisk is published.